 The Raspberry Pi that makes up your kit’s brain board contains a WiFi radio which allows you to interface with and debug your robot.
-You can connect to your robot either using the tablet provided with your kit or any WiFi capable device of your own (laptop, tablet, phone, etc.)
+You can connect to your robot using any WiFi capable device (laptop, tablet, phone, etc.)

 Connecting to Your Robot

 During the boot process you should notice the green LED on the KCH (the board on top of the Pi) labelled “WiFi” turn on.

 Your robot has now set up its very own WiFi network!
 It’ll be called

 You can now connect to your robot in the same way you normally connect to a WiFi network.

 You will need a WiFi key to be able to connect and you can find this inside

 If you are having any problems connecting to your robot, just head on over to the forum and ask for help.

 Once you have a WiFi connection, visit